ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 make install

 # a separate fork of SEAL library that overwrite some private functions, used in prior works
-# we also depend on this library to match with the prior works
+# we also depend on this library which is used by the prior work we are based on
 cd $OMRDIR && git clone https://github.com/wyunhao/SEAL
 cd SEAL
 cmake -S . -B build -DCMAKE_INSTALL_PREFIX=$BUILDDIR -DSEAL_USE_INTEL_HEXL=ON